SDs-GamerHouse/CrimeSnap-Congressional-App-Challenge-2023/README.md

-# CrimeSnap - Congressional App Challenege 2023 Project - Winners TBA in December 2023
+# CrimeSnap - Congressional App Challenge 2023 Project - Winners TBA in December 2023

 ### Welcome to CrimeSnap, a highly accurate criminal detection program that utilizes facial recognition technology to instantly identify suspects and seamlessly transmit data to a real time database, ultimately enhancing law enforcement with vital information.